Harvey Weinstein has been fired. So what's next?

 Until Sunday evening, Harvey Weinstein thought he might hang on to his position at The Weinstein Company.

-But unbeknownst to him, the film company's board met that day and decided to terminate his contract, citing "new information about misconduct."
+But unbeknownst to him, the film company's board met that day and decided to terminate his contract, citing what it called "new information about misconduct."

 Weinstein has been uncharacteristically quiet since the decision was announced.
 His attorneys did not respond to requests for comment Monday morning.